Nobility: Brazil

 Portrait of the Marquis of Paraná, Prime Minister of Brazil.

 The nobility in Brazil began during the colonial era with the Portuguese nobility.
 When Brazil became a united kingdom with Portugal in 1815, the first Brazilian titles of nobility were granted by the king of Portugal, Brazil and the Algarves.

 With the independence of Brazil in 1822 as a constitutional monarchy, the titles of nobility initiated by the king of Portugal were continued and new titles of nobility were created by the emperor of Brazil.
 However, according to the Brazilian Constitution of 1824, the emperor conferred titles of nobility, which were personal and therefore non-hereditary, unlike the earlier Portuguese and Portuguese-Brazilian titles, being inherited exclusively to the royal titles of the Brazilian imperial family.

 During the existence of the Empire of Brazil, 1,211 noble titles were acknowledged.
 With the proclamation of the First Brazilian Republic, in 1889, the Brazilian nobility was discontinued.
 It was also prohibited, under penalty of accusation of high treason and the suspension of political rights, to accept noble titles and foreign decorations without the proper permission of the state.
 In particular, the nobles of greater distinction, by respect and tradition, were allowed to use their titles during the republican regime.
 The imperial family also could not return to the Brazilian soil until 1921, when the Banishment Law was repealed.

+Today, the House of Orleans e Bragança is divided into two main branches.
+Each has a contending claim to the defunct throne, and some of their members are counted amongst Brazil's wealthiest landowners.